mckinsey/vizro/vizro-core/docs/pages/user-guides/graph.md

     [Graph]: ../../assets/user_guides/components/graph.png

-Note that in the above example we directly inserted the chart into the `figure` argument for the `.py` version.
-This is also the simplest way to connect your chart to a Pandas `DataFrame` - for other connections, please refer to [this guide on data connections](data.md).
-For the `yaml` version, we simply referred to the [`plotly.express`](https://plotly.com/python/plotly-express/) name by string.
+In the Python example we directly inserted the pandas DataFrame `df` into `figure=px.scatter_matrix(df, ...)`.
+This is [the simplest way to connect a chart to data](static-data.md#supply-directly).
+For the YAML version, we [refer to the data source by name as `data_frame: iris`](static-data.md#reference-by-name).
+For a full explanation of the different methods you can use to provide data to your dashboard, see [our guide to using data in Vizro](data.md).

 ??? info "Vizro automatically sets the plotly default template"